Besucherbergwerk Zinnwald

 Description

-In Zinnwald, interested visitors will find the Vereinigt Zwitterfeld visitor mine and the Huthaus mining museum.
-The name of the show mine is easily explained by the geology of the area; Zwitter is simply the mining name for the tin mineralisation prevalent here.
+In Zinnwald, interested visitors will find the Vereinigt Zwitterfeld show mine and the Huthaus mining museum.
+The name of the show mine is easily explained by the geology of the area; Zwitter is simply the mining name for the tin mineralization prevalent here.
 In the heyday of mining, the border between Germany and Bohemia was more permeable than in later times.
 In fact, today's border between Germany and the Czech Republic, goes right through the middle of the village.
 The German part is called Zinnwald, the Czech Cínovec.
 This is also how mining was carried out on both sides.
 The inevitably created underground connecting routes between Saxony and Bohemia also proved at times to be suitable routes for paschen, smuggling.
-Today, the two parts of the Ore Mountains are united, at least for the UNESCO WHL list.
+Today the two parts of the Ore Mountains are united, at least for the UNESCO WHL list.
 These days, one notices little of the Schengen internal border, unless refugees or Covid-19 are threatening.

 Mining began in the middle of the 15th century.
 How it came about is told in the following legend.